chef-boneyard/private-chef-administration/source/architecture/high_availability.rst

 Hosts
 -----

-The recommended system specifications for hosts in the HA topology is similar to those recommended for a Tiered topology, and is documented in the `:doc:installation guide </installation/ha>`.
+The recommended system specifications for hosts in the HA topology is similar to those recommended for a Tiered topology, and is documented in the :doc:`installation guide </installation/ha>`.

 .. index::
   pair: high_availability; backups